julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 $$log\Bigg(\frac{\hat{P}(y/x)}{1 - \hat{P}(y/x)}\Bigg) = w^\intercal x + b$$

-Therefore, until here, logistic regression is like applying linear regression, where $y$ would be the left term on the last equation, that is known as the log-odds or logit of $y/x$.
+Therefore, until here, logistic regression is like applying linear regression, where $\hat{y}$ would be the left term on the last equation, that is known as the log-odds or logit of $y/x$.
 Indeed, this is the reason why Logistic regression receives its name.

 As previously mentioned, however, Logistic regression is rather used for classification tasks.
 For a sample $x$, knowing $\hat{P}(y/x)$  the classification rule is as follows